 Apart from being an outstanding batsman and a fine leader, Kumar Sangakkara has always been recognised as a man of powerful intellect and strong principles.
-He was named a Wisden Cricketer of the Year in 2012.
+In 2012, he was named a Wisden Cricketer of the Year.
+David Hopps’s article first appeared in the 2012 edition of the Wisden Cricketers’ Almanack.

 When Kumar Sangakkara challenged Sri Lanka’s political establishment during the MCC Spirit of Cricket Cowdrey Lecture at Lord’s last summer, it came as no surprise.
 His powerful intellect comes with an impulsive nature and a principled belief in right and wrong; his strong sense of national identity carries with it an idealism about how his country should develop after its long terrorist war.
 The lecture provided a platform to examine the ethics of Sri Lankan cricket; scribbling his speech in spare moments during the England tour, he did not waste his opportunity.